“Progress is not possible without deviation” –Frank Zappa

 Pippa’s Pan 盼 is a reactive VR short film that takes you, our Agent, through the forest of Pippa’s mind to help re-capture fragments of her forgotten memories.
 Experimenting with techniques in animation, world building, motion-capture, 3D spatial audio, and even light field technology, Pippa’s Pan 盼 is set to be one of virtual reality’s first hybrid live-action short films.
 A literal forest woven from the sinews of this team’s ideas and youthful naiveté, the group of young dreamers will deconstruct concepts of storytelling to re-invent the relationship between audience and narrative.

 Second class meeting.
-After a preliminary discussion we moved into a demonstration of Brekel Pro Body v2, Jasper Brekelman’s mocap software for the Microsoft Kinect v2 (soon to be surpassed by the Intel RealSense Depth Camera D435) .
-Some of the features and limitations of single depth camera mocap were described and a demonstration of key aspects of Brekel Pro Body 2’s real-time performance capture and display was conducted.
-We then moved into a look at the integration between Brekel Pro Body 2 and Autodesk MotionBuilder.
-The process of loading the Pro Body 2 plug-in for MotionBuilder into the scene by dragging and dropping it from the Devices folder into the Producer Perspective window was covered.
-Loading a stock “characterized” polygonal mesh model already set up to deform via the integral bone system of the character was demonstrated.
-The procedure for setting the character up to be driven by the Kinect skeleton system motion data was shown as well as the use of multiple models animated by a single real-time performer.
-We also looked at the Brekel Pro Face v2 markerless facial capture software and discussed its advantages and disadvantages in comparison to more expensive facial capture solutions.
-The unfortunate loss of public access to the brilliantly designed markerless facial capture system, Faceshift, was mentioned as was the availability of alternative solutions such as that from Faceware Technologies which provided a live demonstration to the class in 2016.
-We also took a look at Joan Stavely’s chapter in Robert Russett’s book, Hyperanimation: Digital Images and Virtual Worlds in preparation for viewing and discussing her seminal work.
+After a preliminary discussion we will move into a demonstration of Brekel Pro Body v2, Jasper Brekelman’s mocap software for the Microsoft Kinect v2 which we were briefly introduced to during the first class meeting.
+Some of the features and limitations of single depth camera mocap will be described and a demonstration of key aspects of Brekel Pro Body 2’s real-time performance capture and display will be conducted.
+We will then move into a look at the integration between Brekel Pro Body 2 and Autodesk MotionBuilder.
+The process of loading the Pro Body 2 plug-in for MotionBuilder into the scene by dragging and dropping it from the Devices folder into the Producer Perspective window will be covered.
+Loading a stock “characterized” polygonal mesh model already set up to deform via the integral bone system of the character will be demonstrated.
+The procedure for setting the character up to be driven by the Kinect skeleton system motion data will be shown as well as the use of multiple models animated by a single real-time performer.
+We will also look at the Brekel Pro Face v2 markerless facial capture software and discuss its advantages and disadvantages in comparison to more expensive professional facial capture solutions such as Dynamixyz and Faceware Technologies (Faceware provided a live demonstration to the class in 2016).
+We will also learn of the sad loss of public access to the brilliantly designed markerless facial capture system, Faceshift,which was purchased by Apple in 2015.
+Instead of continuing to make it available, they removed it from the market unfortunately depriving artists of a great tool.
+Students will log into the online Autodesk Character Generator program which is free to students and educators using a valid school domain email address.
+Autodesk’s online help provides a good overview of Character Generator workflow.
+At the end of the creation process it is possible to download the generated character for use in several programs.
+Our goal will be to obtain an FBX file suitable for use in MotionBuilder.
+There can be some confusion about the paid options actually being free with an education account.
+The process indicates you must pay to download premium features, however as a student or educator you are granted unlimited “credits” which suffices to “purchase” and download the character.
+Everyone should be able to download and use their characters during class in the coming weeks.

 Jasper Brekelman showcasing some of the key features of Brekel Pro Body v2